 But if you prefer a quieter visit, here’s a three-day plan:

-Visit MASS MoCA in the morning, but buy the combo pass to the Clark.
+Visit MASS MoCA in the morning, then our neighbords at the the Clark in the afternoon.
 Spend the morning awash in the 30,000 SF Sol LeWitt: A Wall Drawing Retrospective, then move outdoors and see the magnificent Anselm Kiefer installation (a Hall Art Foundation project) and the adjacent Franz West, and explore the rest of this historic mill complex from the outside.
 You’ll enjoy seeing how the site’s first tenant, Arnold Print Works, placed buildings cheek-by-jowl, aligning building foundations tight to the curving banks of the north and south branches of the Hoosic River.
-After lunch at Lickety Split, use your discounted combo ticket and visit the Clark: don’t forget to walk up Stone Hill, where the view is fabulous (and there’s more art up there, including a grove of contorted trees transplanted from the first generation of Natalie Jeremijenko’s Tree Logic, which marks MASS MoCA’s front door—see if you can find them).
+After lunch at Lickety Split, visit the Clark: don’t forget to walk up Stone Hill, where the view is fabulous (and there’s more art up there, including a grove of contorted trees transplanted from the first generation of Natalie Jeremijenko’s Tree Logic, which marks MASS MoCA’s front door—see if you can find them).
 In the summer, check out MASS MoCA’s roster of music, dance, and theater, or catch the play at the Williamstown Theatre Festival.

 Field Trip!
 I suggest an early start at Hancock Shaker Village, which boasts one of the most exquisite buildings in America, in the form of a round barn.
 If you have kids, they will love the heirloom livestock.
-Since you’re halfway there already, do the full Berkshires and drive to Stockbridge to visit the Norman Rockwell Museum (again, buy the MASS MoCA combo ticket, since that will get you back into our galleries at a steep discount).
+Since you’re halfway there already, do the full Berkshires and drive to Stockbridge to visit the Norman Rockwell Museum.
 We like to think of ourselves as natural antidotes: Norman Rockwell’s sharply observed and sometimes surprisingly trenchant realism, countering the more conceptually inclined art at MASS MoCA.
 A lunch at Jack’s Hot Dog Stand, on Eagle Street in North Adams, would keep you in a 1950s Norman Rockwell frame of mind.

 In the afternoon back at MASS MoCA, enjoy our temporary exhibitions in Buildings 4 and 5.
 The exhibition in our signature space, the football-field-sized Building 5, will stick in your mind forever, I promise.
 130,000 square feet of new art recently opened up in Building 6, including landmark installations by James Turrell, new (virtual reality) work by Laurie Anderson, and a soundproofed room full of Gunnar Schonbeck’s oversized, handmade instruments.
 Pick them up and give them a play: there’s no experience required.